-Annebelle Klein Environmental Policy Counsel, Government Affairs certain manufacturers of architectural paint to establish a postconsumer paint stewardship program being enacted concurrently alongside H.926, providing an exemption for these types of packaging materials is imperative.
+Annebelle Klein Environmental Policy Counsel, Government Affairs

+3 Assembly Bill 4965 and Senate Bill 2433, both of which require producers of architectural paint sold in New Jersey to implement or participate in a statewide paint stewardship program, are pending before the state legislature.
+Given the possibility of these two bills being enacted concurrently alongside A5009, providing an exemption for these types of packaging materials is imperative.